tethysplatform/tethys/docs/features.rst

 Computing
 =========

-Tethys Platform includes Python modules that allow you to provision and run computing jobs in distributed computing environments.
-With CondorPy you can define your computing jobs and submit them to distributed computing environments provided by `HTCondor <http://research.cs.wisc.edu/htcondor/>`_.
+Tethys Platform includes Python modules that allow you to run computing jobs in distributed computing environments.
+With CondorPy you can define your computing jobs and submit them to distributed computing environments using `HTCondor <http://research.cs.wisc.edu/htcondor/>`_ or `Dask Distributed <http://distributed.dask.org/en/stable/>`_.

 .. figure:: images/features/computing_condorpy.png
     :width: 400px